How Pinterest Will Transform the Web in 2012: Social Content Curation As The Next Big Thing

 The most interesting wave hitting the social web in 2012 is social curation.
 This was kicked off in 2011 as Pinterest's growth was noticed by Silicon Valley and a number of companies quickly followed suit - Snip.It launched as a social information curation platform, Quora adopted boards for a similar purpose, and Fab.com launched a structured social commerce feed.

 Blogger (launched in 1999) and other early social media sites were longer form blogs.
 The bar to write content was reasonably high.
 These sites effectively had two separate users bases: people who wrote the content (1% or less of users) and people who read or consumed the content (99% of users).
-Yelp (2004) is basically a food blogging platform where reviewers will go on about how their boyfriend was mean to them during dinner, before actually reviewing the food.
+Yelp (2004) is basically a food blogging platform where reviewers will go on about how their boyfriend was mean to them during dinner, before actually reviewing the food.2004-2007 Status Message Networks.

 Some interesting organic user behavior emerged on Twitter, as users would "re-tweet" content as a way to re-broadcast another person's content to their own network.
 Similarly, Tumblr (2007) mixed long, medium, and short form content with an additional affordance "re-blog".
 Re-blogging allowed a user to repost a blog with a single button, allowing users to essentially curate content without producing any original content.